Tong Lo

 (1) The intent

 The cause of back pain at work is about more than just posture; movement, workplace setup, stress and more factors play a critical role.
-By visualising the impact of these factors as contributors to back pain, we aim to empower people to make informed decisions at work.
+By visualising the impact of these factors, we aim to empower people to make informed decisions at work about their health.

 The interactive agent powered by GPT-Mini (4o-mini) is designed to explore the multilayered potential causes of back pain through real-time conversations.
 The LLM model is fine-tuned based on our research on back health. -> See the research that has inspired this conversational AI